Catskill909/radio/content/help/getting-started/welcome.md

   - "getting started"
 ---

-# Welcome to Radio Suite
+# Welcome to StationDock

-Radio Suite is a comprehensive radio station management system that helps you schedule shows, record audio, and distribute podcasts — all from one beautiful interface.
+StationDock is a comprehensive radio station management system that helps you schedule shows, record audio, and distribute podcasts — all from one beautiful interface.

 ## What You Can Do